-Definition: Spanish for "The King's Highway" or the "Royal Road," the name of the road that connected the California mission chain.
+"El Camino Real" is Spanish for "The King's Highway" or the "Royal Road," the name of the road that connected the California mission chain.

 The El Camino Real was 600 miles long and connected all 21 missions, along with several sub-missions, four presidios and three towns.

 Today's US Highway 101 follows much of the route of the old El Camino Real.
 Historical markers like the one in the photo mark its route.

 A facade is the face or front of a building.